omahs/cudos-aura-pool-platform/readme.md

 - Set of CSS styles that hold the entire project but are not project specific are defined in ./core/presentation/styles/main.css
 - Set of CSS styles that that are project specific are defined in ./core/presentation/styles/content.css
 - App's routes are defined in ./features/app-routes
-- Global dim/blur feature available available through the AppStore
+- Global dim/blur feature available through the AppStore
 - Global disabler of click action while async job is running available through the AppStore
 - Global loading indicator available through the AppStore
 - Global alert component available through AlertStore